MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/use-targeted-offers-to-maximize-engagement-and-conversions.md

-﻿---
+---
-Description: Target specific segments of your customers with personalized content to increase engagement, retention, and monetization.
+description: Target specific segments of your customers with personalized content to increase engagement, retention, and monetization.
 title: Use targeted offers to maximize engagement and conversions ms.date: 10/31/2018 ms.topic: article